Welcome to the Coleman Institute for Cognitive Disabilities

 Testimony to the Federal Commission on Long-Term Care

-New Website Section Focused on Cloud Computing and Its Implications for People with Cognitive Disabilities
+Featured Section on Cloud Computing and Its Implications for People with Cognitive Disabilities

 In 2008 at the Institute's annual conference, William T. (Bill) Coleman III provided a glimpse of the future when he talked about Cloud Computing.
 Since then, the Institute has been leading the national dialogue about Cloud Computing and Its Implications for People with Cognitive Disabilities.
 Click here for more information and for links to related presentations and papers.